 Gillette

 The Twitter logo is impossible to imagine in any other color than blue.
-Many people have already forgotten that in the early days of the social network, it was green, and various shades of blue and azure began to be used only after 2006.
+Many have forgotten that it was green in the social network’s early days, and various shades of blue and azure began to be used only after 2006.
 As for the current design, it appeared in 2012.
 Since then, the American microblogging service has been associated with a small bird.
 The inspiration for the creation of this symbol was a fluttering hummingbird.
 Graphic artist Martin Grasser tried to convey the feeling of flight by depicting the smooth curves of the body, head, beak, and feathers with the help of layered circles.
 The blue color also represents lightness as well as the stability and security of Twitter.

 Hyundai